surrealapp/para-swift-sdk/README.md

-CapsuleSwift provides an interface to Capsule services from within iOS applications using SwiftUI (Support for UIKit comming soon).
+CapsuleSwift provides an interface to Capsule services from within iOS applications using SwiftUI (Support for UIKit coming soon).